Mohamad-Hussein/speech-assistant/README.md

 # Welcome
 **Welcome to Speech-Assistant!**

+This is a project to implement an offline Personal PC assistant that combines AI-powered speech-to-text dictation and conversational voice interactions with Large Language Models.

-This is a project to implement a working desktop application on both Linux and Windows that provides a real-time, offline speech-to-text dictation program.
+This is a desktop application working on both Linux and Windows that provides GUI interfaces for both communicating with the assistant, and controlling speech detection.
+It also includes the functionality of a real-time, offline speech-to-text dictation (or translation) program.
 It uses the distil-whisper models from HuggingFace which offers an accurate transcription of speech that is fully structured, complete with proper punctuation and syntax.
 Distil-whisper is based on OpenAI's Whisper model that is **6 times faster**, 49% smaller, and performs **within 1% word error rate** on speech it has never seen before.
 The research is based on this [repo](https://github.com/huggingface/distil-whisper).

 The speech-to-text assistant writes down spoken words directly to the keyboard cursor.
-To use it is easy, hold down a hotkey combination of Windows key (Super) and Shift to begin, and let go to end the recording.
+To use it, hold down a hotkey combination of Windows key (Super) and Shift to begin, and let go to end the recording.
 Your speech will be transcribed (or translated) in real time and the transcription will be typed in for you at the keyboard cursor.
-I made this program to enhance efficiency and add quality of life to the experience of PC users.
-Additionally, there isn't an accurate speech-to-text model used for transcription on Linux, however, do check out [nerd-dictation](https://github.com/ideasman42/nerd-dictation) for the implementation of speech-to-text for the vosk models.
+The Whisper models are most effective transcribing a full sequence of speech rather than word-by-word, however, do check out [nerd-dictation](https://github.com/ideasman42/nerd-dictation) for the implementation of speech-to-text for the vosk models, also [WhisperLive](https://github.com/collabora/WhisperLive).

 https://github.com/Mohamad-Hussein/speech-assistant/assets/115669425/57975e07-af13-4582-95df-ae8c8e049bfe

-Here is a longer [demo](https://youtu.be/rF8mtyhBZiM) of speech-assistant of a previous and slower version of the program.

 # How to Use
 ![Linux](https://img.shields.io/badge/Linux-F2F2F2) ![Windows](https://img.shields.io/badge/Windows-17b3d2)